Fishmasters.com

 18. Great Sacandaga Lake

 Great Sacandaga Lake, found at the edge of the southern Adirondacks, is a popular fishing spot for walleye, smallmouth bass, northern pike, and yellow perch.
-The lake is offering a mix of shallow bays, rocky points, and deep channels.
+The lake offers a mix of shallow bays, rocky points, and deep channels.
 Anglers often troll for walleye or cast near the shore for bass and pike.
 Public boat launches and marinas make access simple, and local towns like Northville provide bait shops and supplies.
 Ice fishing is also a big draw in winter, with perch and walleye being the main targets.
 It’s a solid choice for any fishing trip.

 17. Otsego Lake